Curator ・ Researcher ・ Writer working across Japan and South Korea.

 On the last day, I went to Sankaku Park (Triangle Park) in the Airin district.

 I had seen it before on YouTube.
 It is known as a central site of this neighborhood, where riots once took place.
 In recent years, more YouTubers have begun visiting Nishinari, repeatedly producing videos that take the surrounding landscape and poverty as their subject.
 I have watched such videos myself.
 Elderly people lying carelessly along the roadside.
 Drinks in vending machines all priced at 100 yen.
 Suspiciously cheap accommodations.
 Free food distribution.
 Those kinds of images.
-On my way there, I heard that as the everyday lives of homeless people and elderly laborers—especially around Triangle Park—became subjects of filming, residents had grown increasingly sensitive to photography.
+On my way there, I heard that as the everyday lives of homeless people and elderly laborers—especially around Sankaku Park—became subjects of filming, residents had grown increasingly sensitive to photography.
 Perhaps because of that, there is not a single photograph of the park on my iPhone.

 Sankaku Park has a stage on one side.
 A pale, ochre-colored field, and scattered trees surrounding it.
 I was told that Kamagasaki University of the Arts (Cocoroom) holds a performance on this stage once a year.
 When I visited with my teachers, someone was sleeping beneath the stage, its roof worn down.
 In the middle of the field, there was also a television.
 It was covered.
 It seems it is only uncovered at certain times.
 While writing this, I looked it up, and found the following news: